Dalekamistoso/fpga-toolset/README.md

-#       FPGA Toolset for Mist compatible FPGA by DrWh0/Dalekamistoso
+# FPGA Toolset for Mist compatible FPGAS (DrWh0/Dalekamistoso)

-This is a tool made in order to make easier to update & prepare your SD cards for your Mist FPGA or compatible ones.
+This is a tool I made in order to make easier to update & prepare your SD cards for your Mist FPGA or compatibles.

 FPGA currently supported: